Breast cancer in dogs: FAQ

 - weakness

-Find your dog’s mammary glands
+- Find your dog’s mammary glands

-To do this, you need to look at your dog’s chest and belly.
+To do this, look at your dog’s chest and belly.
 You should see five pairs of nipples running in a line along their underside, from their chest area towards their back legs.
 Their nipples show where their mammary glands are.
 Some dogs only have four pairs of nipples, but this is normal.

-Feel for lumps
+2. Feel for lumps

 With your dog in a position that is comfortable for them, gently feel the area around each of your dog’s mammary glands.
 You should be able to move the nipple and skin gently from side to side and there should be no solid lumps on or around the nipples.